-Sarah Anthony (Founder/Executive Producer) is a documentary film producer who began her career in London, with films on subjects ranging from the Iraq war to the Ming Voyages of the 1400’s.
+Sarah began her documentary career in London, with films on subjects ranging from the Iraq war to the Ming Voyages of the 1400’s.
 She was Associate Producer for PBS FRONTLINE on The Age of AIDS, a four hour series covering the history of the HIV/AIDS pandemic.
 In 2007 Sarah moved to Los Angeles and joined Exclusive Media as the Co-head of Documentary Features.
 At Exclusive she supervised development, production and distribution on multiple documentaries including Martin Scorsese’s George Harrison: Living in the Material World, Billy Joel’s Last Play at Shea, and the Academy Award-winning Undefeated.
 She then returned to FRONTLINE as co-producer on Endgame: AIDS In Black America, and from there went on to line-produce The World According to Dick Cheney for Showtime.
-The past few years she has been working with HBO on an up-coming music documentary and with director Davis Guggenheim and the Emerson Collective on a variety of social justice issues, from immigration reform to re-designing the American high school system.
-Sarah recently produced The Defiant Ones music series for HBO, and is working with Davis Guggenheim and the Emerson Collective on a number of social justice projects, from immigration reform to child slavery.
-Her passion is creating film and art that inspires social change.